-Most Ring products use Wi-Fi (wireless networking) to connect to the internet.
-Wi-Fi is very useful, but it does have limits.
-So, if you ever have issues with Live View, poor connection, or missing notifications, keep these factors in mind:
+Almost all Ring products use wifi to connect to the internet.
+Wifi is useful, but does have limits.
+If you ever have problems with Live View, a poor device connection, or are missing notifications, keep these factors in mind:

-- If your Wi-Fi router is inside a cabinet or hidden by furniture, move it out into the open, at least six inches from any wall.
+- If your wifi router is inside a cabinet, closet, or hidden behind or under furniture, move it out into the open—at least six inches from any wall.

-- Move your Wi-Fi router to a room that is closer to your Ring products, if possible.
+- Move your wifi router to a room that is closer to your Ring devices, if possible.

-- Add a Ring Chime Pro or a mesh networking system to extend your Wi-Fi network.
+- Add a Ring Chime Pro or a mesh networking system to extend your wifi network's range.

-Even with the best Wi-Fi router and minimal obstructions, Wi-Fi signals get weaker as they travel.
-If your router is far away from your Ring products, consider moving it closer, or add a Ring Chime Pro or a mesh networking system to extend your Wi-Fi network.
+Even with the best wifi router and minimal obstructions, wifi signals get weaker as they travel.
+If your router is far away from your Ring products, consider moving it closer, or add a Ring Chime Pro or upgrade to a mesh network system to extend your wifi network's coverage.

-If many devices are connected to your Wi-Fi network (such as phones, computers, or TVs), they may slow your connection enough to affect your Ring products.
-To free up your Wi-Fi network, disconnect devices you seldom use, and connect heavy-use devices using Ethernet, when available.
+If many devices are connected to your wifi network (such as phones, computers, or TVs), they may slow your connection enough to affect your Ring products.
+To free up your wifi network, disconnect devices you seldom use and connect heavy-use devices using ethernet, if available.

 Wifi technology is always improving.
 Is your router up-to-date?